 Most of us deal with boredom, feeling empty and dissatisfaction by seeking external fixes.
 This leads to an endless chase because the ultimate barrier to complete freedom is the mind, not the world.
-The fundamental chains your need to cut yourself from are your habits, desires and fears.
+The fundamental chains your need to cut yourself from are your own habits, desires and fears.
 You can easily live free if you make it a priority.
 Don’t live under the illusion that it will come later.
 Retirement, or other worldly achievements, are not the light at the end of the tunnel.

 That being said, life shouldn’t be spent working towards distant mirages.
-Living the way you want is a possibility, not a privilege.
+Living the way you want is a possibility, not a fantasy.
 It’s never been easier to live on your own terms, take advantage of it!

 Inspiration and related reads: